DevJessParker/reading-notes/README.md

 ### Markdown for Beginners

 Today we'll focus specifically on Markdown.
 Markdown is stylization syntax aimed at making screen-based text easier for users to read.
-It ultizes special characters to accent, shape, and organize text.
+It utilizes special characters to accent, shape, and organize text.

 #### **Markdown for Emphasis**